BlasBenito/collinear/cran-comments.md

 - removed if(interactive()){} from all @examples.

-- used a proper method to reset the user's graphical options in the @example of the function target_encoding_lab().
+- removed plot() call from the @examples of the function target_encoding_lab() because it was messing up pkgdown's build.
+This piece of code triggered the comment "Please always make sure to reset to user's options()" by the reviewer, so this should solve the issue.

 - made sure that all examples run in less than 5 seconds.